kstamand/modsyslogui/README.md

 **TIPS**
 ALL System log records, generally start with a script function name.
 Examples;
 - The majority of ADDON script contributors prefix their log records with the name of their script (e.g., Diversion, Skynet, Scribe, ...)
-- Other than that, scan log records for unique strings of records to inlude / exclude, such as
+- Other than that, scan log records for unique strings from a given record to inlude / exclude, such as
   - wireless events (leaving or joining) = wlcevented
   - ethernet connected devices powering on or shutting down (entering listening | learning | forwarding state)
   - specific addon scripts (e.g., log records starting with modsyslogui)